ErikBrendel/CommentQualityPlugin/README.md

  - _you should now have some data csv files at your given `REPO_CLONE_PATH`_
  - run either `analyse_method_comments` or `analyse_inline_comments` from `python/training` (you might need to adjust the environment variable `CSV_ROOT`, so that the script can find the csv files).
 This takes some time on the first run, but further analytics should be faster (since data aggregation and completion get cached, however, the cache is not updated if the items in `CSV_ROOT` are changed.
 In that case delete the cache manually).
  - _you should see ML performance output_
- - Running either `analyse_method_comments` or `analyse_inline_comments` will also generate a persisted model in the `python/training` directory.
-Which can then be used from `run_cached_model`.
+ - Running either `analyse_method_comments` or `analyse_inline_comments` will also generate a persisted model in the `python/training` directory, which can then be used from `run_cached_model`.
 This generates metrics (like the amount of methods in a file that should be commented according to the classifier but are not), aggregated into both `eval_result` and `complete_result` csv files, which can be further used in e.g. visualization software.
  - _you should see the reasons for the decisions that were made (note that if the model is very large > 100mb this might need excessive amounts of memory and should be turned off)._

 ### Understanding the output